amitjadhav-1996/Tata-Motors-Car-Sales-Analytics-Report/README.md

    2. EV Insights:
             EV sales were highest in 2020 then kept dropping sharply till 2024.
-            Curvv EV Nexon Ev the best selling electric vehicle across all years.
+            Curvv EV Nexon Ev is the best selling electric vehicle across all years.
             South India leads EV adoption with Karnataka, Andhra Pradesh and Tamil Nadu in top 3 states.

   3. Regional Insights:
-            Kerala is the top revenue state contributing ~18% of total sales West region leads overall with Mumbai, Pune, and Ahmedabad driving volume East region (Bihar, West Bengal) is significantly underserved with only 8% revenue share North India shows highest cancellation rate at 16% vs national average of 14%
+            Kerala is the top revenue state contributing ~18% of total sales.
+            North has highest gross sales and was 146.09 % highest than East which has lowest sales.
+            Gross sales and profit are positively correlated each other.

   4. Customer Insights:
+            Sales are distributed nearly same across all age groups.
-            26-35 age group is the largest buyer segment at 38% of all sales 10L-20L income band customers are most likely to choose finance over cash Customers who took test drives converted 2.1x better than those who didn't Gold loyalty tier customers have lowest cancellation rate at only 6%
+            10L-20L income band customers are most likely to choose finance over cash. loyalty tier customers have lowest cancellation rate compared with without loyalty  tier.

-  5.Dealer Insights:
-            Top 10 dealers contribute 42% of total revenue Platinum tier dealers have 4.2 days average delivery vs 8.7 days for Silver tier 156 out of 250 dealers are EV certified but account for 89% of EV revenue Dealers established before 2012 show 3x better target achievement rates

 4) BUSINESS RECOMMENDATIONS:
 1. EV Expansion Strategy